magicicada/cs1px/cycle_3_errors_and_exceptions/cycle_3_lab_exercises.md

 ## This week’s exercises
 This week you’ll be building the biggest piece of code we’ve worked on yet - a birthday book that reads information from a file, and, if you have time to work on the last task, lets us retrieve information from the command line.
-You will probably want to use IDLE or another python interpreter to work on the tasks this week.

-Resources: Chapters 13 and 19 of How to Think Like a Computing Scientist contain information on files and exceptions, and you working on file reading in CS1CT.

 ### Task 1 - Data structure and processing
 The idea of this exercise is to store people’s birthdays and produce reminders of birthdays that are coming up.